- Cama-i, quyana tailuci!

 The Alaska Early Childhood Coordinating Council (AECCC) promotes positive development, improved health outcomes, and school readiness for children prenatal through age eight.
 The AECCC is co-chaired by the commissioners of the Department of Health and Social Services and the Department of Education and Early Development and members include early childhood state staff, non-profit staff, trbial staff, parents, and early childhood educators.
 The council meets quarterly.

 Early Learning Assessments

-The Developmental Profile is Alaska’s Kindergarten Entrance Assessment.
-It is an observation-based assessment tool used to identify, record, and summarize the skills and behaviors students demonstrate at the beginning of their kindergarten year based upon teacher observations.
+The ADP is Alaska’s Kindergarten Entrance Assessment.
+It is an observation-based assessment tool used to identify, record, and summarize the skills and behaviors students demonstrate at the beginning of their kindergarten year.
+DEED releases an annual report with this information.

 DEED collaborates with the Department of Health & Social Services Maternal Infant Early Childhood Home Visiting (MIECHV) Division to fund the Parents as Teachers program.
-This program provides support for early learners (birth to 5) by empowering caregivers through personal and group visits.
+This program provides support for early learners (birth to 5) by empowering their caregivers through personal and group visits.
 The following are the recipients of grants for the 2020-2021 school year: